- 1. Introduction

 - 10. Reviewing Best Interest Decisions

-For most decisions about social care, the decision maker is the worker proposing the course of action through the support plan.
+For most decisions about social care, the decision maker is the worker proposing the course of action through the care and support plan.
 In cases of medical treatment, the decision maker will be the doctor, dentist or nurse prescribing or delivering the treatment.
 Day to day decisions such as those relating to personal care, whether to go out or to buy necessary toiletries can be made by the worker involved provided the guidance included here has been followed.

 If someone has fluctuating capacity or there is a reasonable belief that the person will regain capacity in the near future, consideration must be given to whether the decision can wait until they have capacity or to whether a short term decision can be made.
 This leaves open the opportunity for the person to make the long term decision for themselves when they have the capacity to do so.